Office of Postsecondary Education, Department of Education.

 (2) The Application Control Center will mail to you a notification of receipt of your grant application.
 If you do not receive this notification within 15 business days from the application deadline date, you should call the U.S. Department of Education Application Control Center at (202) 245-6288.

-1. General Information: For FY 2014, short-term project applications will be reviewed by separate panels according to world area.
+1. General Information: For FY 2013, short-term project applications will be reviewed by separate panels according to world area.
 Each panel reviews, scores, and ranks its applications separately from the applications assigned to the other world area panels.
-However, all applications will be ranked together from the highest to the lowest score for funding purposes.
+However, all applications will be ranked against each other from the highest to the lowest score for funding purposes.
+A rank order from highest to lowest score will be developed and will be used for funding purposes.

 2. Selection Criteria: The selection criteria for this program are from 34 CFR 664.31 and are as follows: (a) Plan of operation (20 points); (b) Quality of key personnel (10 points); (c) Budget and cost effectiveness (10 points); (d) Evaluation plan (20 points); (e) Adequacy of resources (5 points); (f) Potential impact of the project on the development of the study of modern foreign languages and area studies in American education (15 points); (g) The project's relevance to the applicant's educational goals and its relationship to its program development in modern foreign languages and area studies (5 points); and (h) The extent to which direct experience abroad is necessary to achieve the project's objectives and the effectiveness with which relevant host country resources will be utilized (10 points).
 Additional information about these criteria is in the application package for this program.